What Happens When You Pay Off Your Mortgage?

 But is paying off a mortgage always the right move?
-In some cases, a person who is about to pay off a mortgage may want to consider a couple of options that could make more sense for their particular financial situation.
+In some cases, a person who is about to pay off a mortgage may want to consider a couple of options that might make more sense for their particular financial situation.

 Learn more about the payoff path and alternatives here.